applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 This package contains converters to and from common Unity types.
 Types such as Vector2, Vector3, Matrix4x4, Quaternions, Color, and more.
-(See the [full compatibility table of all +50 supported Unity types][wiki-Converters-compatability-table])
+(See the [full compatibility table of all +50 supported Unity types][Doc-Compatability-table])

 The perfect complement to the [jilleJr/Newtonsoft.Json-for-Unity][jillejr.newtonsoft.json-for-unity] repo.

 # ❌ NOT RELEASED YET ❌